Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 1) Plants are transplanted during the months of July-August at a distance of 6-7 meters with an optimum population of 280 plants per hectare.

-2) Planting is done in the pits of 50 cm x 50 cm x 50 cm size, dug in all marked places.
+2) Planting is done in pits of 50 cm x 50 cm x 50 cm size, dug in all marked places.

 3) Fill the pits with 20–25 kgs of FYM, 500 g of SSP, and one kg of neem cake.
 If required, treat the soil with any termiticide